 It’s ok if your brine looks murky.
 It doesn’t mean something is wrong.
 Brine will turn murky as a natural result of fermentation and from minerals in the sea salt.
 Some ferments such as pickles and cauliflower tend to produce a murky brine.

-Rust can occur when brine (salt + water) or acid comes into contact with the standard mason jar ring (which is made of mixed metals), and can be easily removed with a scrub pad and soap.
+Rust can occur when brine (salt + water) or acid comes into contact with the standard mason jar ring (which is made of mixed metals).
+Rust on the moat can be easily removed with a scrub pad, soap, and warm water.
 It isn’t occurring from the stainless steel parts of which Kraut Source is made.
 For your next batch, use a clean, dry, non-rusty ring, and make sure the silicone gasket provided with your unit is wrapped all the way around the edge of the moat.
 Remove the gasket occasionally and clean the edge of the moat to prevent reside buildup.
-You might also consider our own Lid and Ring that's made of 304 stainless steel and fit on wide-mouth (86 mm) mason jars of all sizes.
-You can purchase them separately on our website, and they're also available in sets of three.
+You might also consider using our own Lid and Ring that's made of 304 stainless steel and fit on wide-mouth (86 mm) mason jars of all sizes.
+You can purchase them separately on our website.

 This may be because the ring was fastened on too tightly on the jar.
 Wrap a soft kitchen towel around the ring for more leverage, and rotate the ring and the jar in opposing directions.
 For your next batch, fasten the ring on the jar only until when you lift the ring, the whole unit stays in place.
 A rubber oven mitt can be helpful with extra tight ring.

 The exact shipping amount depends on the final weight of your order.
 When you place an order, our system will calculate the shipping cost and you can confirm it before purchasing.
-Sample shipping costs for a single unit of Kraut Source: -Within the US: $9.50 USD -Canada: $19.50 USD -Anywhere else: $30 USD These are standard shipping rates determined by the US Postal Service.
+Sample shipping costs for a single unit of Kraut Source: -Within the US: $9.50 USD -Canada: $19.50 USD -Anywhere else: $30 USD.
+These are standard shipping rates determined by the US Postal Service.
 We’re a small, independent seller, and therefore don’t qualify for volume discounts typically granted to larger retailers.
-Sales tax (8.625%) is added to any orders shipped to California.
-Please be advised that orders shipped to Europe and Australia could be subjected to additional customs/duty tax, which is the sole responsibility of the person who placed the order.
+Sales tax (8.75%) is added to any orders shipped to California.
+Please be advised that orders shipped to Europe and Australia could be subjected to additional customs/duty tax, which is the sole responsibility of the customer.

 Please visit our Store Locations page to find a retailer near you.
 We're currently not available in stores in Europe, Asia, or South America due to the high costs of international shipping and trade tariffs.